wafaajaunnoo/Store-Compare/README.md

 - User-friendly GUI: The graphical interface makes it easy for users to navigate and interact with the application.

 # Future Plans
-I plan to enhance this project by transforming it into a web application.
+1. I plan to enhance this project by transforming it into a web application.
 This will enable users to access and utilize its features through a web browser, providing a more accessible and flexible experience.
 I am actively working on developing the web version of the application and will provide updates in the future.

+2. Currently, the application relies on manual scraping of websites to fetch prices and product details.
+I plan to improve the scraper to automatically fetch and update prices and product details from the supported websites.
+This will ensure that the information is always up to date and accurate.

 # Getting Started
 To run Store Compare locally, follow these steps: